armandojaleo/CosmoEmbedings/docs/sdk_interface.md

-# SDK Interface – CosmicEmbeddings
+# SDK Interface – CosmoEmbeddings

-This document defines the structure and functionality of the core SDK for interacting with the CosmicEmbeddings network.
+This document defines the structure and functionality of the core SDK for interacting with the CosmoEmbeddings network.

 ---